Lower Receiver Assembly (AR-9, AR-15, and AR-10/LR108)

 Now we will begin to install the hammer pin.
 At this point, the punch is acting as a “placeholder” for our hammer pin.
 To install the hammer pin, we will displace the punch with the hammer pin.

-If you are installing an anti-walk or anti-rotation hammer pin, the manufacturer may have supplied an installation tool that threads into the leading end of the pin.
+If you are installing an anti-walk or anti-rotation hammer pin with a two-piece trigger, the manufacturer may have supplied a bullet-shaped installation tool that threads into the leading end of the pin.
+We strongly suggest that you use this tool for the hammer pin.
 Follow the manufacturer’s recommendations and instructions.

-While applying gentle downward pressure to the hammer, press the hammer pin against the “business end” of the punch and begin to push the punch out of place.
+While applying gentle downward pressure to the hammer, press the hammer pin through one side of the lower receiver begin to push the punch out of place.
 As you do, the hammer pin will hold everything in place.

 Once the hammer pin is about halfway in, you will meet resistance at the J-spring.
 You may find it helpful to tap the hammer pin with a non-marring gunsmithing hammer.
-If your hammer pin has 3 grooves, you may experience this resistance a second time as the outer groove meets the spring.
-Use the same method to complete the installation.
+If your hammer pin has 3 grooves, you may experience resistance a second time (the first time being when the end of the pin moves past the J-spring) as the outer groove meets the spring.

-The hammer pin should be flush with the lower receiver.
+A properly-installed hammer pin will be flush with both sides of the lower receiver.

 If you are using anti-walk or ant-rotation pins, install the cap screw on the hammer pin.